The-101-project/Lock_In_Amplifier_Review/readme.md

 ### Mark Sch video
 Mark Sch Youtube video [Measuring signals buried in noise with an Oscilloscope](https://www.youtube.com/watch?v=vv-xkNa1Z9s&list=PL3Wrg9iIHo1tMckpT1HD4EOCn3QRuW9JZ&index=4)

-Using an external reference, all the noise gets averaged out leaving only the signal in phase with the reference.
-Similar to how a lock in amplifier works.
+'Using an external reference, all the noise gets averaged out leaving only the signal in phase with the reference.
+Similar to how a lock in amplifier works.'

 <img src="img/11.PNG" width = 800 />